NEHILChipsJU/adaptation/README.md

 ---
 ## Repository Structure
+- **`utils`**
 	- **`rrnn_utils.py`**
   Contains functions for training the reservoir, computing internal states, and calculating conceptors.

 	- **`utils.py`**
-  Provides functions for visualization and presentation of results.
+  Provides functions for visualization and results presentation.

 - **`sw_interpolation.py`**
   Implements interpolation using a *fixed* interpolated conceptor $C_{\text{interp}}$.

 - **`sw_interpolation_CCL.py`**
-  Implements interpolation using the **Conceptor Control Loop (CCL)**, which adapts conceptors online during internal state computation.
+  Implements interpolation using the **Conceptor Control Loop (CCL)**.

 - **`network_degradation.py`**
    Implements manual degradation of the network and compares the principal components of the internal states between the intact network and the degraded network when using either a constant conceptor or the CCL.
 The script also visualizes the corresponding outputs for each case.

 - **`network_degradation_loop.py`**
    Performs a qualitative evaluation of the performance of the constant conceptor and the CCL under progressive degradation, by randomly removing K neurons across multiple trials.

 ---